Nor'west arch

-The Nor'west arch is a weather pattern peculiar to the east coast of New Zealand's South Island.
-For this reason, it is also often referred to as the Canterbury arch, although it is visible in both Otago and Marlborough as well as in the Canterbury Region.
-It is shown in an apparent arch of high white cloud in an otherwise clear blue sky over the Southern Alps, and is accompanied by a strong hot northwesterly or northerly wind simply known as The Nor'wester.
+The nor'west arch is a band of high white lenticular cloud that forms on the eastern side of New Zealand's South Island and which looks like an arch in an otherwise clear blue sky over the Southern Alps.
+It is accompanied by a strong hot northwesterly or northerly wind known as a "nor'wester".
+In Canterbury, where it is a well known feature, it is also called the Canterbury arch.
+It also occurs in Otago and Marlborough and east of mountain ranges along the east coast of the North Island.

 Closer to the Canterbury coast, some distance from the mountains of the Southern Alps, it appears as a clear area of blue above the mountains, with white cloud streaming to the east from it.
 The phenomenon is similar to the Chinook arch seen in the Pacific regions of the United States and Canada.

 Formation

-The Nor'west arch is a föhn cloud.
+The nor'west arch is a föhn cloud or a lenticular cloud.
 The northwesterly wind drives warm moist air from over the Tasman Sea, and it is pushed up by the presence of the Southern Alps, causing it to cool rapidly.
 The area to the east of the divide is in the rain shadow of the Alps; much of the moisture is dumped on the West Coast, and is responsible for the temperate rainforests found there.
 As the air passes over the alps, the water vapour remaining becomes visible in a band of cloud over the mountains at the top of each wave of air.
 From the perspective of a viewer on the eastern side, this appears as an 'arch' of cloud.
 The standing wave or arch is caused by the moisture condensing and becoming visible towards the top of the wave and then evaporating again as the air descends to the trough of the wave.

 Nor'westers caused by cold fronts will often change within a day or two to a cool southerly wind accompanied by rain showers, as the front passes through.
-In mid-winter, a Nor'wester is often followed by a brief but intense cold snap, frequently bringing thunder, hail, or snow and sometimes rain which may settle to sea level.
+In mid-winter, a nor'wester is often followed by a brief but intense cold snap, frequently bringing thunder, hail, or rain and sometimes snow which may settle to sea level.